About us

 We began as a home ed group in a village hall in 2010, running gentle, nurturing groups for children and their parents.

-Over the years, Broadleaf has taken many forms, as it has grown to meet the changing needs of our own children and the HE community.
+Over the years, Broadleaf has taken many forms, as it has grown to meet the changing needs of our own children and the local Home Educating community.
+We aim to model the strengths of home education and to provide opportunities not available elsewhere to children and young people outside of school.

-We still base all our offerings on our neurodivergent-led, radically-accepting and consent-based foundations.
-Maintaining the traditional home ed ethos of skill-sharing is key to what we do.
+We still base all our offerings on our neurodivergent-led, inclusive and consent-based foundations, maintaining the traditional Home Education ethos.